Lascorbe/macOSsetup/README.md

 I started using trackpads around 6 years ago, I really prefer it over the mouse for work and normal day to day, specially for text selection and its gestures.
 For gaming mouse is still king.

-First thing is let's make this faster, go to Trackpad preferences and change it what feels good for you:
+First thing is: let's make this faster!
+Go to Trackpad preferences and change it what feels good for you:

 ![](resources/trackpad-fast.png)

-Now we need the best feature ever for trackpads, drag with 3 fingers, which you can find in `Accessibility > Pointer Control > Trackpad Options...`
+Now we need the best feature ever for trackpads: drag with 3 fingers.
+Which you can find in `Accessibility > Pointer Control > Trackpad Options...`

 ![](resources/trackpad-3finger.png)

 ### Keyboard

 Again, too slow, let's make this fast!
-Go to keyboard preferences and change it, I go for as fast as it can on "Key Repeat" and as short as possible on "Delay Until Repeat":
+Go to keyboard preferences and change it, I go for as fast as it can on "Key Repeat" and as short as possible on "Delay Until Repeat".
+This will make your cursor move like a lighting when using the keyboard arrows for example.

-Note: I was using Karabiner for this before, but Apple added this on some previous macOS version which is good enough for me, so I don't install Karabiner anymore.
+Note: I was using Karabiner for this before, but Apple added this config on some previous macOS version which is good enough for me, so I don't install Karabiner anymore.

 ![](resources/keyboard.png)